dgegen/astrafocus/README.md

-# Telescope autofocuser
+# AstrAFocus
-The `telescope autofocuser` is a package designed to automate the autofocus process for telescopes.
+`AstrAFocus` is a package designed to automate the autofocus (AF) process for telescopes.
 It comprises two main components:
 1. **Locate the focus calibration region**:
    - Identify an area around the zenith that is suitable for focus calibration, given the chosen focus measurement operator.